 CHANGES THROUGH THE LAST HALF OF THE 20th CENTURY

 In 1953, in an effort to gain greater flexibility, President Sinclair requested that the Army ROTC Department be converted to a General Military Science Program.
 This request was approved in December 1953 and was instituted effective for the 1954-1955 school year.
 Since that time, Army ROTC cadets at UH have received training to qualify them for duty as officers in all branches.

 A series of changes designed to improve the ROTC program were instituted in the fall of 1965.
 The program, which had been compulsory for more than forty years, was now offered on a voluntary basis.
-The Revitalization Act of 1964 allowed students who were unable to enter the program upon entry to college to enter a two-year program during the junior year.
+The Revitalization Act of 1964, signed on 13 October, 1964 allowed students who were unable to enter the program upon entry to college to enter a two-year program during the junior year.
 Additionally, a mutual agreement between UH and Chaminade College of Honolulu which permitted students on the Chaminade campus to enroll in the UH ROTC program was initiated.
-In May 1965, Wendell C. K. Hosea became the first Chaminade graduate to receive his Army commission as Second Lieutenant.
+In Spring of 1967, Wendell C. K. Hosea became the first Chaminade graduate to receive his Army commission as Second Lieutenant.

 Soon after, a new program for ROTC cadets interested in aviation was introduced.
 Flight training sponsored by the Military Science Program was administered with the cooperation of the Honolulu International Airport.
 All expenses were borne by the Army and the program was established as an extracurricular activity.
 Successful completion of the course led to the award of a civilian pilot’s license.
 The program was suspended in 1977.

 On 1 September 1971, Church College of Hawaii, known now as Brigham Young University-Hawaii, signed a mutual agreement with UH similar to the one earlier established with Chaminade.
 Students from the Church College campus could now also participate in ROTC at UH.